 Timeline of the regulation

-The Regulation entered into force on 22nd March 2018 and will start applying on 3rd December 2018, nine months after the publication of the Regulation in the EU Official Journal, to allow in particular small traders to adapt.
+The Regulation entered into force on 22nd March 2018 and applies from 3rd December 2018, nine months after the publication of the Regulation in the EU Official Journal, to allow in particular small traders to adapt.

 Within two years after the entry into force of the new rules, the Commission will carry out a first evaluation of their impact on the internal market.
 The Commission will also include in its evaluation an assessment of the scope of the Regulation, including of the possible application of the new rules to certain electronically supplied services which offer copyright-protected content such as music, e-books, software and online games, as well as of services in sectors such as transport and audio-visual.